pawel-slowik/d-i-preseed-qemu/README.md

 ## Limitations

-Supports only the x86-64 architecture.
+Supports only the i386 and x86-64 architectures.